Halion777/SaaS/Invoice Follow-Up Implementation Summary.md

 - **Automatic cleanup** when invoices are paid/cancelled
 - **Manual follow-up support** from UI
 - **Comprehensive event tracking** for audit and analytics
+- **✅ Language Preference Integration** - All follow-up emails use client's language preference from database

+**Language Support:**
+- ✅ Scheduler fetches `client.language_preference` when creating follow-ups
+- ✅ Templates filtered by client language (fr, en, nl)
+- ✅ Falls back to French if client language template not found
+- ✅ Falls back to any active template if French not found
+- ✅ Manual follow-ups also use client language preference

 The system is fully integrated with frontend services and runs automatically via cron jobs, requiring minimal manual intervention.